Marjan23/plgeon/BIP-Process-wishlist.md

 It is good if we get a second BIP maintainer.
 To ask Luke to merge in activation parameters that aren't exactly the same activation parameters as the ones in a release he is contributing to is not fair on Luke.

+==Revisit the requirement for BIP champions to ACK spelling changes== A while back Luke opened a PR (https://github.com/bitcoin/bips/pull/596) to allow BIP editors to merge spelling fixes without notifying and getting an ACK from a BIP champion.
+I think we either get something like this merged or we ask people not to open PRs with spelling fixes across multiple BIPs.
+Given there were concerns from kanzure etc it looks likely that it is the latter rather than the former.